gewgew4/Payments/README.md

 4. And on *IP Addresses* tab, below at *IPAll* section, check that *TCP Port* is set to 1433 (default)
 5. You may need to restart SQL's services (or reboot your system) for the changes to have effect
 6. Depending on your configuration, you may have to check and/or allow communications on the ports used in *Windows Firewall* or whichever firewall software you may have

+Remember to change the connection string (user, password) at *appsettings.json* and running command `update database` while on *Payments.Infrastructure* project